bahsim/list-nest-meta/sample-project/01-concept/api-flows.md

 # API Flows and Business Processes

-This document provides sequence diagrams and business process flows for key API operations in the КупиПодариДай backend.
+This document provides sequence diagrams and business process flows for key API operations in the WishListShare backend.

 ---